oisinmulvihill/growingpainsongcloud/README.rst

 [picture of disorganised tools]
 What I have now

 As a startup grows it builds and iterates quickly.
-For my company this meant our Google Cloud layout had grown organically rather then being planned.
-Cracks had begun to show.
-It was hard to manage the firewalls across many projects.
-Servers and services were available publicly when there was no need to be.
-People had privileges they did not need to have.
-I needed to take a step back.
+For my company this means our Google Cloud has grown organically rather then being planned.
+Cracks have begun to show.
+It can be hard to manage the firewalls across many projects.
+Servers and services are available publicly when there was no need to be.
+People have privileges they do not need to have.

+I need to take a step back.
 How would I lay out Google Cloud if I started again?
-How would I then migrate from where I am to the approach I want to take.
+From this position I could then decide how to migrate from where I am to this brave new world.

-Requirements:
+To help me and others in a similar situation I'm going to explain what I've learned using the new domain I've just bought "growingpainsongloud.com".
+I'm going to set up GSuite and Google Cloud for it.

+Requirements

 - A single place to manage the Firewall, Network and Routing.
 - Virtual machines to be private and not public by default.
 - Staff with only the permissions needed for their day to day work.